 - Will the plan adapt to my family's changing needs, including retirement and Medicare eligibility?

-By avoiding these five common mistakes-and leveraging systems that integrate healthcare, prevention, and wealth creation (like the WellthCare ecosystem)-you transform benefits selection from a stressful ritual into a strategic advantage.
+By avoiding these five common mistakes—and leveraging systems that integrate healthcare, prevention, and wealth creation (like the WellthCare ecosystem)—you transform benefits selection from an annual headache into a smart money move.
 That's healthcare that pays you back.